Clarify Before You Draw: Proactive Agents for Robust Text-to-CAD Generation: Impact Statement

+This paper presents work whose goal is to advance the field of Machine Learning.
+There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.

 \paragraph {Appendix Summary} This appendix provides supplementary details and qualitative analysis to support the main findings.
 We first show the extended related works in Appendix~\ref{app:related_work}.
 We then analyze specific failure modes associated with explicit scaling operations in Appendix~\ref{app:failure_mode} and present a qualitative case study comparing our natural language descriptions against the Text2CAD baseline in Appendix~\ref{app:case_study}.
 We then report detailed statistics on the ground-truth CadQuery code quality (Appendix~\ref{app:statitics_Chamfer_distance}) and the distribution of the ambiguous prompt dataset (Appendix~\ref{app:mislead_dataset_statis}).
 Furthermore, Appendix~\ref{app:train_set_up} compares our experimental setup with related works, while Appendix~\ref{app:mislead_metric} defines the exact LLM-as-judge metrics used to evaluate the clarification agent.
 Appendix~\ref{app:case_study_ambigous} lists examples where Our ProCAD outperforms Claude Sonnet 4.5 on resolving.
 Appendix~\ref{app:images} shows qualitative comparison against baselines.
+Then Appendix~\ref{app:failure_mode_clarifier} shows the failure mode of our system.
+Appendix~\ref{app:protocol_ablation} shows that our protocol balances clarification quality and latency best.
 Finally, Appendix~\ref{app:system_prompts} provides the full set of system prompts used for inference, data annotation, and ambiguity generation.